ahlstromcj/seq66/README.md

 ##  Non Session Manager

-    *   Support for this manager is complete.
+    *   Support for NSM, New Session Manager, RaySession, Agordejo....
-    *   Handles stopping and saving.
+    *   Handles starting, stopping, hiding, and session saving.
-    *   Handles display of details about the session.
+    *   Displays details about the session.
-    *   Still needs to be tested with NSM's jackpatch.

 ##  Multiple Builds